 Where to Find Cheap Food in Vanua Levu

-You don’t have to rich to eat like a king in Vanua Levu.
+You don’t have to be rich to eat like a king in Vanua Levu.
 Fiji’s second-largest island is home to a couple of Fiji’s large towns with their own array of cafes, bars and restaurants.
-If you’re looking to save some money when travelling around the island, or simply want to get more of a local’s experience than what’s offered at your resort, then head into the towns of Savusavu and Labasa.
+If you’re looking to save some money when travelling around the island, or simply want to get more of a local experience than what’s offered at your resort, then head into the towns of Savusavu and Labasa.
 The towns are full of “Mom & Pop” eateries, curry houses and Chinese restaurants.
 We’ll go through some of our favourites with this list of cheap eats in Vanua Levu!

 If you’re looking for more budget tips, head to The Guide to Vanua Levu on a Budget.
 Plus, combine your cheap eats with cheap activities with our list of 10 Free & Cheap Things to Do in Vanua Levu.